 While Osher at Carnegie Mellon currently has a wait time from one to two years for membership, prospects can participate in several activities to become acquainted with the program.
 Prospects are always invited to Osher’s evening lecture series, CMU events, and to some of our events.

-Prospects are also eligible to enroll, with the $65/term registration fee, in those Osher classes that still have seats available (open courses) after the main membership enrollment period has passed.
-Once registration opens for a given term, prospects will receive an email with a list of open courses.
+Prospects are also eligible to enroll, with the $65/term registration fee, in those Osher courses that still have seats available (see the Open Course List) after the main membership enrollment period has passed.
+Once registration opens for a given term, prospects will receive an email with the Open Course List attached.

 How to Join the Prospect List

 Please send email to: firstname.lastname@example.org.
 Include your name, address, phone number, and any affililiation to Carnegie Mellon University (i.e., alum, faculty, staff, spouse of.)
 If you are an alum, include degree, department and year.
-You will receive an email confirmation and our weekly electronic newsletter.
+You will receive an email confirmation about volunteering and our weekly electronic newsletter.
 IMPORTANT: Each person must send a request from their own email box in order to be added to the prospect list.
 Because the program is in demand and because space is limited, it typically takes one to two years once your name is added to the prospect list for you to be invited to become a member.

 Fast Track Program